-- 5. An approved applicant shall pay such fees as may be determined from time to time by the Council.† - 6.
-To qualify for the degree a candidate shall- - (i) undertake the formal course of study which, if undertaken on a full-time basis, shall normally be completed within two years, or if undertaken on a part-time basis, shall normally be completed within three years; - (ii) in any case in which the Faculty is satisfied that the candidate has completed a course of studies substantially equivalent to any subject or subjects in the Master of Business Administration programme, undertake alternative studies as approved by the Chairman of the Graduate School of Business: - (iii) attain the required standard as prescribed by the Faculty in all subjects. - 7.
+- (ii) in any case in which the Faculty is satisfied that the candidate has completed a course of studies substantially equivalent to any subject or subjects in the Master of Business Administration programme, undertake alternative studies as approved by the Chairman of the Graduate School of Business; - (iii) except in exceptional circumstances pass at the first attempt all examinations prescribed by Faculty. - 7.
 A candidate may be required to attend for oral examination.

-PREPARATION AND SUBMISSION OF THESES FOR HIGHER DEGREES
+PREPARATION AND SUBMISSION OF THESES FOR HIGHER DEGREES\

 - 1. Every candidate for the degree of Master shall submit to the Registrar three copies of the thesis and supporting work.
-All copies of the thesis shall include a summary of approximately 200 words and a certificate signed by the candidate to the effect that the work has not been submitted for a higher degree to any other University or institution. - Every candidate for the degree of Doctor of Philosophy shall submit to the Registrar four copies of the thesis and supporting work.
+All copies of the thesis shall include a summary of approximately 200 words and a certificate signed by the candidate to the effect that the work has not been submitted for a higher degree to any other University or institution. - 2.
+Every candidate for the degree of Doctor of Philosophy shall submit to the Registrar four copies of the thesis and supporting work.
 All copies of the thesis shall contain a short abstract of the thesis comprising not more than 300 words. - 3.
 Every candidate for the degree of Doctor of Medicine shall submit to the Registrar four copies of the thesis and supporting work.
-All copies of the thesis shall contain a short abstract of the thesis comprising not more than 400 words which inter alia shall indicate wherein the thesis has made an original contribution.
+All copies of the thesis shall contain a short abstract of the thesis comprising not more than 400 words which inter alia shall indicate wherein the thesis has made an original contribution. - 4.
+The specifications currently approved for higher degree theses are as follows: - (a) All copies of the thesis shall be in double-spaced type-script. - (b) The size of the paper shall be quarto (approximately 10 in. x 8 in.) except for drawings and maps on which no restriction is placed. - (c) The margins on each sheet shall be not less than $1\frac{1}{2}$ in.